-Any student who has been charged with committing a violation of the Code will be subject to the process for enforcement of this Code upon a complaint received through submission of an Allegation of a Violation of the Howard University Student Code of Conduct Complainant form, a referral of a student by a member of the University administration, a Request for Resolution of an Alleged Violation of the Student Code of Conduct respondent form, or a written Incident Report taken by the Department of Public Safety or the Office of Residence Life & Housing.
+Any student who has been charged with committing a violation of the Code will be subject to the judicial process upon receipt of the filing of a complaint through submission of an Allegation of a Violation of the Howard University Student Code of Conduct form, a referral of a student by a member of the University administration, a Request for Resolution of an Alleged Violation of the Student Code of Conduct form, a written Incident Report taken by the Department of Public Safety.

 If a student wishes to file a complaint against another student for a violation of the Code, the Complainant must review the Code to determine the specific provisions the Accused Student violated.
-The Complainant must then obtain, complete and submit to the Director of Student Conduct & Community Standards or AVP & DOS either an Allegation Violation of the Howard University Student Code of Conduct complainant form.
-The Accused student must submit an Alleged Violation of the Student Code of Conduct respondent form.
+The Complainant must then obtain, complete, and submit to the Director of Student Conduct & Community Standards either an Allegation Violation of the Howard University Student Code of Conduct complainant form or an Alleged Violation of the Student Code of Conduct respondent form.
 More than one provision of the Code may be cited in the complaint form.
-The forms are available in the OSC.
+The forms are available in the Office of Student Conduct & Community Standards (OSC).

 The appropriate form must be submitted within five (5) calendar days of the date upon which the incident and/or interaction with the Accused Student occurred or within five (5) calendar days of when the Complainant knew or had reason to know about the alleged Code violation.
-Alleged Code violations supplied on forms submitted after this five (5) calendar day period will be evaluated by the AVP & DOS or the Director of Student Conduct & Community Standards on a case-by-case basis and will only be adjudicated if extenuating circumstances are present.
+Alleged Code violations supplied on forms submitted after this five (5) calendar day period will be evaluated by the Director of Student Conduct & Community Standards on a case-by-case basis and will only be adjudicated if extenuating circumstances are present.

-Once the appropriate form has been submitted to the AVP & DOS or Director of Student Conduct & Community Standards, , the Accused Student will receive written notice from the Director of Student Conduct & Community Standards .
+Once the appropriate form has been submitted to the Associate Vice President for Student Affairs or Director of Student Conduct & Community Standards, the Accused Student will receive written notice from the Director of Student Conduct & Community Standards.
 The notice will be sent to the student, in writing, via certified mail or email.
-The Director of Student Conduct & Community Standards will use his or her best efforts to contact the Accused Student at his or her local and/or permanent address as well as at any and all email addresses the University has on file.
-The notice will contain information regarding the alleged violation; it will also request that the Accused Student contact or report to the Director of Student Conduct & Community Standards within forty-eight (48) hours of receipt of the notice for an initial in-take interview or an OSC Hold will be placed on the Accused student's account.
+The Director of Student Conduct & Community Standards will use their best efforts to contact the Accused Student at their local and/or permanent address as well as at any and all email addresses the University has on file.
+The notice will contain information regarding the alleged violation; it will also request that the Accused Student report to the Director of Student Conduct & Community Standards within forty-eight (48) hours of receipt of the notice for an initial in-take interview.